andrew henderson menu

 The United States Citizenship and Immigration Services (USCIS) isn’t exactly clear about the exact dollar amount they require.

 They do, however, give a few guidelines to help you determine how much you should invest.
-Mainly, the amount should be enough to demonstrate your financial commitment to the business endeavor.
+Mainly, the amount should be enough to demonstrate your financial commitment to the business endeavour.

-While there’s no official minimum investment, in our experience working with investors, $200,000 seems to be the magic number for this visa.
+While there’s no official minimum investment, in our experience working with investors, US$200,000 seems to be the magic number for this visa.

 But ultimately, it depends on what kind of business you’re starting.
-If you’re launching a startup, you need to have enough to cover the cost of launching a new enterprise.
+If you’re launching a startup, you might need more as you’d need to have enough to cover the cost of launching a new enterprise.

-While some investment visa programs allow you to make a philanthropic investment into an NPO or NGO, that is not the case with the E-2 visa.
-Your investment must be made with the intention of generating a profit and with the possibility of financial loss for the investor should the enterprise fail.
+Unlike some investment visa programs that allow for philanthropic investments, the E-2 visa requires that your investment be made in a for-profit business with the intention of generating a profit or the potential for financial loss should the enterprise fail.

 E-2 For Employees